 - Examine environmental influences on steelhead ontogeny

-Spatially structured populations, like salmon watersheds, are composed of many interconnected local populations – we call this a metapopulation.
-Metapopulations can have strong patchiness in local processes, like dispersal, productivity, or mortality, which are often density-dependent, and these local processes feedback to structure metapopulation dynamics.
-For resource populations, like fish and wildlife, management often works at the scale of the whole metapopulation whereas non-random stressors tend to work on local populations causing unpredictable patterns to emerge at the metapopulation scale.
+Spatially structured populations, like salmon watersheds, are composed of many interconnected local populations – called a ‘metapopulation’.
+Metapopulations can have strong patchiness in local processes, like dispersal, productivity, or mortality, which are often density-dependent, and these local processes feedback to structure aggregate dynamics.
+For resource populations, like fish and wildlife, management often works at the scale of the whole metapopulation whereas non-random stressors tend to work on a more local scale causing unpredictable patterns to emerge.
 This creates a mismatch between the scale of management and the scale of the problems.
 Together with the Salmon Watersheds Lab, we want to explore how spatial structure in local density-dependence drives surprising patterns at the metapopulation-scale ideas using (1) a conceptual model to illustrate this idea, (2) a theoretical model to quantify spatial patterns, and (3) review empirical case studies on a wide-variety of taxa to show how linkages between network structure, local density-dependence, and different stressors can create surprising patterns to emerge at the scale of resource management.

-Drivers of lake trout growth, bioenergetics, and polymorphisms in British Columbia
+Understanding drivers of polymorphisms in British Columbia lake trout

 In 2008-2009, BC FLNRO sampled 30 lake trout populations that ranged from larger, exploited lakes to pristine, backcountry, and high-alpine lakes.
 From this, they collected back-calculated size-at-age from 1,100 lake trout.
 These fish ranged drastically in maximum body size (several > 100cm in fork length) and age (many were born in the 1950s!).
 Throughout their range, lake trout are known to have several large- v. small-bodied morphs typically associated with variation in their diet and/or their post-glacial evolution.
 These “polymorphs” may represent a unique contribution both to fisheries and to biodiversity conservation.
 We can use this dataset to ask several intriguing questions on the ecology of lake trout: